-There might be justified reasons for traders not to sell cross-border, such as the need to register at the tax authority in the country of destination, higher shipping costs or costs arising from the application of foreign consumer law.
+There are also justified reasons for traders not to sell cross-border.
+Such as the need to register at a tax authority in the country of destination, higher shipping costs or costs arising from the application of foreign consumer law.
 While outside barriers create additional complications and extra costs for the trader, differences in the treatment of customers are based on objective criteria.